 A few other tips:

-• Get into a positive frame of mind.
-Try this mindfulness exercise
+- Get into a positive frame of mind.
+Try these mindfulness exercises!

 Keep your head up